0xMF/emacs.d/README.md

 without needless commits.
 I often do all my work on master alone (Gasp!).
 This means I may squash, remove, or amend commits and their contents at any time.

+As this repo tracks upstream and applies all changes on top of upstream (to maintain a linear commit history on this repo) meaning the side-effect of using `git push -f` *always* happens whenever conflict changes are brought in from upstream.

 My knowledge of both Emacs and Elisp is extremely limited so I simply use the first change that works.
 I cannot provide *any* support for *any* Emacs or Elisp feature related to the setup here, unfortunately.